Djohnson1313/predicting_student_success/README.md

 # Conclusion

 The chosen model performed well, with a precision score of 91%.
 Precision is the measurment of the false positive rate.
 This is important to us as a loan company, because to get a return on the loan, the individual has to actually be capable of returning it.
 This is unlikely if they do not graduate.
 Having a good precision score means that students who are thought to be able to graduate, but actually are unnliekly too, are reduced to a minimum within our company ecosystem

+# Reproducibility
+In this quick section, we will be going over how to reproduce the same results shown in this notebook.
+A few key elements needed to run locally on your system are as follows:

+- download python off of [Python.org](https://www.python.org/downloads/)
+- ensure you have the respective packages also downloaded as noted in imports.
+These downloads/instructions can be found by searching the name online.
+- the data downloaded either from the links in the `Sources and Links` section in the notebook or using google colab.
+If you are running google colab, you have no additional tasks to complete other than potentially having to rename the data to match what is in the project.
+If so, follow the instructions in the notebook.